syncfusion-content/wpf-docs/wpf/Ribbon/PatternsAndPractices.md

 {% endhighlight %}

 {% endtabs %}
+{% endcapture %}
+{{ codesnippet2 | OrderList_Indent_Level_1 }}

-4.In XAML bind the collection to Ribbon control and use ItemContainerStyle to bind the inner level items like RibbonBar and RibbonItems
+4. In XAML bind the collection to Ribbon control and use ItemContainerStyle to bind the inner level items like RibbonBar and RibbonItems

 #### MainWindow.xaml

+{% capture codesnippet3 %}
 {% tabs %}

 {% highlight XAML %}